azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 > [Calender Motto Test Image](https://bootcamps.blob.core.windows.net/ml-test-images/ocr_handwritten_2.jpg)

-Now we use the same service by just extracting text from printed text in images.
+In a next step, we will use the same service by just extracting text from printed text in images.

 ### Optical Character Recognition - Images to Text - Printed content